firmai/awesome-google-colab/README.md

 **If you have just a single notebook to contribute, use the website https://google-colab.com/, on the top right corner click submit.
 The earlier you post the more visibility you will get over time**

-***Caution:*** This is a work in progress, please contribute by adding colab functionality to your data science projects on github.
+***Caution:*** This is a work in progress, please contribute by adding colab functionality to your own data science projects on github or requestion it from the authors.

 ---